rhotter/rhotter.github.io/content/about.md

 type: "page"
 ---

 Hello!
 I'm a full-time hot chocolate enjoyer, part-time brain hacker.
+I don't know who I am, so this is the best I've got for now.

 [Reach out](mailto:raphael.hotter@gmail.com?subject=Hello!!) to talk about chocolate, brains, or math.